- Oops!Something went wrong.Please try again later.

 5. The Fast and the Furious (2001)

 The first entry in the series is clearly the best of the pre-Fast Five movies.
 Yeah, in a lot of ways it is so completely dated (in particular, the music), but it's got a bit of heart that really help it to sort of, somehow, against all odds, hold up.
 Fans of the series (which, it seems, now includes me) love this movie as much as Dom loves Coronas.

 Paul Walker's acting, rest his soul, is absolutely terrible.
 But it's almost endearingly so.
-I've been quoting this scene ("Dude, I almost had you!") on a daily basis since watching the movie.
+I've been quoting this scene ("Dude, I almost had you!") for years.
 His reaction makes no sense (a running theme in these movies, you might notice), but it's also just legendary.

 4. Fast & Furious 6 (2013)

 The credits scene of Fast Five had a stunning reveal: Letty is alive (don't think about it, I promise you it won't make sense).
-But in Fast & Furious 6, we see a reveal that she's got amnesia, and is operating as a member of villain Owen Shaw's team.
+In Fast & Furious 6, we get a reveal that she's got amnesia, and is operating as a member of villain Owen Shaw's (Luke Evans) team.

 This movie has a ton of action, and Shaw 1.0 (who, much like his on-screen brother, also becomes good.
 Don't think about it.) is the series' first above-average villain.
 We lose Gal Gadot's Gisele in this movie, which is a shame because she and Han are the true First Couple of these movies.
 Bring them both back.

 Plus, Statham's introduction in the credits scene actually rules.